How is the SAT Writing Section Scored?

 What is the writing section of the SAT test?

-The SAT writing section contains two formats or types of questions.
+The writing section of SAT contains two formats or types of questions.
 The two types can be either an essay type question or a multiple-choice question.
 There will be one essay type question and forty-nine multiple-choice questions.
 The essay section is of twenty-five minutes while the multiple-choice section has two sections, namely one twenty-five minutes section and the other ten minutes section.
-The SAT writing section evaluates your skills in Improving Sentences, Identifying Sentence Errors and Improving Paragraphs.
-The SAT writing section allocates variable number of questions in these three topics.
+The writing section evaluates your skills in Improving Sentences, Identifying Sentence Errors and Improving Paragraphs.
+This section allocates variable number of questions in these three topics.
 The Improving Sentence section contains twenty-five questions, the Identifying Sentence Errors contains eighteen questions while the Improving Paragraphs contains six questions.

 What is the SAT essay section of SAT writing?